Improving Fairness with Ensemble Combination: Margin-Dependent Bounds: Empirical Results

-In this subsection, we evaluate the validity of the proposed fairness quality measure (namely discriminative risk, DR) in \cref{method:4}, compared with three group fairness measures.
-Classifiers are conducted using several ensemble methods including bagging \citep{breiman1996bagging}, AdaBoost \citep{freund1996experiments,freund1995boosting}, lightGBM \citep{ke2017lightgbm}, FairGBM, and AdaFair.
-The empirical results are reported in \cref{fig:expt4} and \cref{appx:expt:quality}.
+In this subsection, we evaluate the validity of the proposed fairness quality measure (namely \gls{dr}) in \cref{method:4}, compared with three commonly used group fairness measures.
+The empirical results are reported in Figures~\ref{fig:expt4} and \ref{fig:cf}.

-As we can see from Figure~\ref{fig:expt4}\subref{fig:expt4a}, compared with three group fairness measures, DR has the highest value of correlation (namely the Pearson correlation coefficient) between itself and the variation of accuracy.
-It means that DR captures better the characteristic of changed treatment than three other group fairness measures when sensitive attributes are disturbed, as the drop in accuracy indicates the existence of underlying discrimination hidden in models.
-Figure~\ref{fig:expt4}\subref{fig:expt4b} reports the correlation between the variation of other criteria (such as precision, recall, $\text{f}_1$ score, sensitivity, and specificity) including accuracy and multiple fairness measures.
-It shows that DR also has a high correlation with the variation of specificity.
+As we can see from Fig.~\ref{fig:expt4}\subref{fig:expt4a}, compared with three group fairness measures (\ie{} \gls{dp}, \gls{eopp}, and \gls{pqp}), \gls{dr} has the highest value of correlation (namely the Pearson correlation coefficient) between itself and the variation of accuracy.
+It means that \gls{dr} captures better the characteristic of changed treatment than the three other group fairness measures when \glspl{sa} are perturbed, as the drop in accuracy indicates the existence of underlying discrimination hidden in models.
+Fig.~\ref{fig:expt4}\subref{fig:expt4b} reports the correlation between the variation of other criteria (such as precision, recall/sensitivity, $\text{f}_1$ score, and specificity), including accuracy and multiple fairness measures.
+It shows that \gls{dr} also has a higher correlation with the variation of specificity than the baseline fairness measures.
+Thus, we believe that \gls{dr} captures more changed treatment regarding the similar individuals than other group fairness measures, because \gls{dr} considers both group- and individual-fairness aspects.